sirech/talk-applications-instead-of-libraries/presentation.md

 - build time integration
 - Server side integration
 - runtime composition in the front end
 - many options, worthy of its own talk.
-I did one some time way, in case your curious
+I did one some time way, in case you're curious

 ---

-## Let's talk about our implementation
+## Let's talk about _our_ implementation

 ---

 <!-- .slide: data-background-color="var(--r-main-color)"  -->

 # What is module federation?

+???

+- 25%

 ---